 To be eligible, students will have to have completed all mandatory courses and, except in cases where the Faculty Program Director grants written permission, will have finished any incompletes before the program begins.

 It is strongly recommended that students have taken a basic comparative law course before the semester of planned participation.
 Students going to the Shanghai program are encouraged to take a comparative law course focused on East Asian legal systems.
-Income Tax will be a prerequisite for the Chinese Tax course.
-Students who haven’t taken (and don’t plan to take) the recommended courses before participating in the program should explain in their study plan what prior training they have had or coursework they have taken that would provide similar background or preparation.
+Students who have not taken (and do not plan to take) the recommended courses before participating in the program should explain in their study plan what prior training they have had or coursework they have taken that would provide similar background or preparation.

-Nominated students who have accepted to participate in the program must also submit a current transcript to the Office of Global Programs with their confirmation in October 1.
+Nominated students who have accepted to participate in the program must also submit a current transcript to the Office of Global Programs with their confirmation by October 1.